Welcome Back to Banquet of the Word!

 When all the elders of Israel came to David in Hebron,

 King David made an agreement with them there before the LORD,

 (The Psalm is a “response” to what we heard in the 1st Reading)

-(The 2nd reading is usually from Paul’s letters.
-It speaks to how the early church was built after Christ’s death and resurrection).
+(In Ordinary Time, this reading is usually one of Paul’s letters.
+It speaks to how the early church spread the Word of Christ after his passion, death and resurrection).

 He is the head of the body, the church.

 He is the beginning, the firstborn from the dead, that in all things he himself might be preeminent.